matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 ## Important 🚨

 **MFractor has removed all Xamarin.Forms interfaces as of October 2018.
-Unfortunately, using Xamarin.Forms inside Visual Studio Mac caused instability and in the end we decided that this technique was not viable.**
+Unfortunately, using Xamarin.Forms inside Visual Studio Mac caused instability and in the end, we decided that this technique was not commercially viable.**

 **If you choose to use Xamarin.Forms to build UIs, use with caution.**